MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-editor.md

 dev_langs:
 - VB

-#customer intent: As a developer, I want to explore the code editor in Visual Studio to make writing Visual Studio code easier.
+#customer intent: As a developer, I want to explore the code editor in Visual Studio to make writing Visual Basic code easier.
 ---

 # Tutorial: Learn to use the code editor with Visual Basic